 Charging for public parking is inconsistent across the Downtown, with some private businesses charging hourly rates for their off-street parking and other locations remaining free of charge.
-All day on-street parking permits are available from the City that allow visitors to park for extended periods in high demand zones that would be bet.
+All day on-street parking permits are available from the City that allow visitors to park for extended periods in high demand zones that would be better suited for short term use.